BottlecapDave/HomeAssistant-TargetTimeframes/_docs/index.md

 This integration includes several services.
 Please review them in the [services doc](./services.md).

-## Energy Dashboard

-The core sensors have been designed to work with the energy dashboard.
-Please see the [energy dashboard guide](./setup/energy_dashboard.md) for instructions on how to set this up.

 ## Blueprints

 A selection of [blueprints](./blueprints.md) are available to help get you up and running quickly with the integration.

-## Community Contributions

-A collection of community contributions can be found on the [community contributions](./community.md) page.

 ## FAQ